I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dhal/ns-d3dhal-_d3dhal_d3dextendedcaps.md

 </tr>
 </table>

+`wMaxTextureBlendStages`

+Specifies the maximum number of texture blending stages supported by this device.

+`wMaxSimultaneousTextures`

+Specifies the maximum number of textures that can be simultaneously bound to the texture blending stages for this device.
+That is, <b>wMaxSimultaneousTextures</b> specifies how many of the texture stages can have textures bound to them through the <b>lDirect3DDevice7::SetTexture</b> method.
+See the Microsoft Windows SDK documentation for more information about this method.

+`dwMaxActiveLights`

+Specifies the maximum number of active lights supported by this device.
+This only needs to be specified in drivers that support hardware transform and lighting (and therefore specify D3DDEVCAPS_HWTRANSFORMANDLIGHT in their device caps).

+`dvMaxVertexW`

+Specifies the maximum W range supported by this device.
+This only needs to be specified in drivers that support W buffering (and therefore specify D3DPRASTERCAPS_WBUFFER in their rasterization caps).
+The units for W depth values depend on the running application.
+For example, the application might specify depth in meters.

+`wMaxUserClipPlanes`

+Specifies the maximum number of user-defined clip planes supported.

+`wMaxVertexBlendMatrices`

+Specifies the number of world matrices supported for vertex blending.

 `dwVertexProcessingCaps`

 Specifies the vertex processing caps that are supported by the driver.
 This member can be a bitwise OR of the following values: